stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>

-When these ETs are plotted out across the near future (based on expected arrival of the technology), it looked like this:
+When these ETs are plotted out across the near future (based on where the technology was on the Hype Cycle when Gartner published their document in the summer of 2021), it looked like this:
 <br>
     ![gartner](/img/posts/gartner.png)